featuregraph/featuregraph-smoothing-core/README.md

 ## What this is NOT

 This is not the full FeatureGraph codebase.
-Actively developed components -- the Accumulation behavior class, the storage/database layer, the Cohere query-assistant integration, and the commercial database/API product -- live in a separate, private repository and are not part of this package.
+Actively developed components live in a separate, private repository and are not part of this package.
 This package exists solely to make one specific published numerical claim checkable.